SoftUni/Programming-Basics-Book-Java-EN/chapter-09-problems-for-champions-part-2.md

 ### Hints and guidelines

-We will solve the task in a few steps:
+We will solve the problem in a few steps:
 - We will read the **input data**.
 - We will generate all possible **four-digit combinations** (candidates for verification).
 - For each generated combination we will calculate **how many bulls** and **how many cows** it has according to the secret number.
 Upon matching the needed bulls and cows, we will **print the combination**.